JuliaDiff/ChainRules.jl/docs/src/index.md

 !!! warning
     Use finite differencing to test derivatives.
-    Don't use analytical derivations for derivatives in the tests!
+    Don't use analytical derivations for derivatives in the tests.
-    Since the rules are analytic expressions, re-writing those same expressions in the tests can not be an effective way to test, and will give misleading test coverage.
+    Those are what you use to define the rules, and so can not be confidently used in the test.
+    If you misread/misunderstood them, then your tests/implementation will have the same mistake.

 ### CAS systems are your friends.